 If you're not sure of something and don't understand the instructions in your owners manual, or you aren't sure that you should be unscrewing anything on the cabinet, by all means, you should call someone for help.
 Here are some of the most natural things you can do to make sure your oxygen concentrator is working smoothly for years to come.

 Your oxygen concentrator is made to be run for long periods of time.
 It's recommended that you run the concentrator for no less than 30 minutes at a time.
 The quick shutting on and shutting off over time will cause unnecessary wear to the machine and can cause it to quit working long before it should.
 Depending on the brand, most oxygen concentrators are expected to work for years before they need any major repairs or replacements.

 Protect Your Oxygen Concentrator

-Keep your concentrator away from water.
-Not only is it dangerous for this machine to come in contact with water, but it can cause it to stop working.
-Never take your oxygen concentrator with you when you take a bath.
+Keep your unit away from water.
+Not only is it dangerous for this machine to come into contact with water, but it can cause it to stop working.
+Never take it with you when you take a bath.
 If you need to be taking continuous oxygen, make sure the rubber tubing stretches far enough so the concentrator can be out in the hallway while you bathe.
 Also, make sure water doesn't get into the rubber tubing.

 Clean Your Oxygen Concentrator